karlaarod/User_Search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Running Code in Development

+## Workaround API Rate Limit

+Would get an 403 FORBIDDEN error when trying to call GitHub API, this is because GitHub has rate limits (read more on rate limiting here: https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).

+To avoid this issue add "REACT_APP_PERSONAL_TOKEN= *insert your prersonal access token*" to .env file to bypass error message.
+How to create a token: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token

+Note: this is only neccessary if working with code.
+Deployed app does not require users to provide authentication.

-In the project directory, you can run:
+## In the project directory, you can run:

+## npm install

+Dependencies can be observed in package.json file.

 ### `npm start`